An Image Registration Model in Electron Backscatter Diffraction: Optimization Algorithm

 \section{Optimization Algorithm}

 In this section, we describe the optimization algorithm for the non-smooth, non-convex and high dimensional problem \eqref{eq:energyDiscretized}.
 A reasonable and efficient method for solving constrained optimization problems is the Augmented Lagrangian Method (ALM), also known as Method of Multipliers, see \cite{He69,Po72,Ro76a}, which enables the use of unconstrained optimization solvers.
 Global convergence results under relatively mild conditions, even for non-smooth and non-convex optimization problems, were proved, e.g., in \cite{AnBiMaSch08,BiFlMa10}.
-We use a particular efficient variant, the Alternating Direction Method of Multipliers (ADMM), which in the context of convex optimization provides global convergence.
+We use a particularly efficient variant, the Alternating Direction Method of Multipliers (ADMM), which in the context of convex optimization provides global convergence.
 It goes back to \cite{GM76,GM75} and for an overview we refer to \cite{BPCPE11,glowinski14}.
 In general, the ADMM cannot be applied reliably to non-convex and non-smooth problems.
 Recently, some promising results for particular problems were given in \cite{WaYiZe19}.
 In the following, we briefly show how the ADMM can be applied to our problem.
+Indeed all ADMM steps can be incorporated within a multilevel approach and can be computed in an efficient way, where we observe numerical convergence.
+We are not aware of any other approach for the registration of EBSD data in the literature.